openshift-labs/cloud-native-katacoda/scenarios/debug-app/02-check-reponse.md

 curl -v http://INVENTORY-ROUTE-HOST/api/inventory/444436
 ```

-No response came back and that seems to be the reason the inventory status is not displayed
+The response `204 No Content` means no response has come back and that seems to be the
+reason the inventory status is not displayed
 on the web interface.

 Let's debug the Inventory service to get to the bottom of this!